-No Changes Clause Summary of Community Comment Officer Response Change to Document The Tenant Club will be responsible for all costs associated with the design and construction.
-Council will be responsible for the ongoing responsible for the cost of design and construction.
-This infrastructure is likely to be site specific and as such maintenance.
-Council approval to construct a 'player's race' will be subject to: would be discussed with tenant clubs as required.
-Council's Open Space Strategy and Masterplans / Management plans; Function of the Reserve; and • Standard of competition taking place on the Sports Field.
-6.2.14 - Flag Poles The installation of flag poles in Council's parks and reserves will be considered on an as needs basis.
-Temporary flag poles are Makes sense.Common Sense. • Noted. • No change. encouraged in preference to permanent flag poles.
-Tenant Clubs must submit a proposal seeking Council approval.
-The Tenant Club will be responsible for all costs including design, construction and maintenance
+No Changes

+Clause Summary of Community Comment Officer Response Change to Document

+The Tenant Club will be responsible responsible for the cost of

+for all costs associated with the design and construction.This infrastructure is likely to

+design and construction.
+Council be site specific and as such

+will be responsible for the ongoing would be discussed with tenant

+maintenance.
+Council approval to clubs as required.

+construct a 'player's race' will be ·

+subject to:

+Council's Open Space Strategy

+and Masterplans /

+Management plans;

+Function of the Reserve; and

+Standard of competition

+taking place on the Sports

+Field.

+6.2.14 - Flag Poles Makes sense.
+Noted.
+No change.

+The installation of flag poles in Common Sense.

+Council's parks and reserves will be

+considered on an as needs basis.

+Temporary flag poles are

+encouraged in preference to

+permanent flag poles.

+Tenant Clubs must submit a

+proposal seeking Council approval.

+The Tenant Club will be responsible

+for all costs including design,

+construction and maintenance

-No Changes Clause Summary of Community Comment Officer Response Change to Document 7.1.2 - Sports FieldUser Groups that occupy CouncilSports Fields must comply with thefollowing times:Table 7 - Sports field hours of use.DayHours of UseMon - Sun8am - 9pm Need to maximise use of sports fields to accommodate growth of people wanting to participate in sport.
+No Changes Clause Summary of Community Comment Officer Response Change to Document 7.1.2 - Sports Field User Groups that occupy Council Sports Fields must comply with the following times: Table 7 - Sports field hours of use.
+Day Hours of Use Mon - Sun 8am - 9pm Need to maximise use of sports fields to accommodate growth of people wanting to participate in sport.
 But also need to balance surrounding residents.
 Football Victoria fixture games could include night competitions that finish at 10.30pm Again allowing usage on a 7 day basis and up to 9pm impacts greatly on local residences, gives no room for respite.
 I am concerned with usage till 9pm on weekends and use of the pavilion till 10pm and midnight, the noise will be loud and disruptive to the neighbouring homes.
 Noted.
 Section 4.1.1 Seasonal Allocations considers the impact the use may have on residents.
 This is factored into the allocation decision making process by Officers.
 No change.
-7.2.1 - Occupational Health and Safety The Tenant Club must: conduct their activities in a safe and orderly manner so as to ensure that there is minimal exposure to hazards; comply with the Occupational Health and Safety Act 2004 and all regulations and codes of practice made under the Act as well as any other relevant Australian standards in relation to the Tenant Club's operations of the Facilities; and remedy any hazards or risks identified as a result of a risk assessment conducted by the Tenant Club or as otherwise required by Council in writing.
+7.2.1 - Occupational Health and Safety The Tenant Club must: • conduct their activities in a safe and orderly manner so as to ensure that there is minimal exposure to hazards; • comply with the Occupational Health and Safety Act 2004 and all regulations and codes of practice made under the Act as well as any other relevant Australian standards in relation to the Tenant Club's operations of the Facilities; and • remedy any hazards or risks identified as a result of a risk assessment conducted by the Tenant Club or as otherwise required by Council in writing.
 No comments on this clause. • Noted. • No change.